How to Stay Safe and Avoid Frauds Using Apple Pay

 Find My iPhone feature

 Is Apple Pay more secure than a physical credit card?
-Yes, because your card can be stolen alongside your wallet, while Apple Pay is not a physical object, so it cannot be taken away from you.
+Yes, because your card can be stolen alongside your wallet, while Apple Pay is not a physical object, so it cannot be taken from you.
 Is Apple Pay safer than PayPal?
 Also yes, thanks to its tight security and encryption of the devices you use it with.

 Apple Pay is even safe if you lost your phone or it got stolen as you can suspend your Apple Pay app through the Find My iPhone feature.